mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 Ok, now that we've gotten the formalities out of the way...
 Here is more information than you ever wanted to know about Autoscaling, Load Balancing, NAT's, NIC's, ASG's and other Three-letter acronyms...lol
 (Not interested in the technical aspects?
-Click this link to skip the "tech talk" and get right down to business:)(insert link)
+Click this link to skip the "tech talk" and get right down to business:([Let's Begin!](https://github.com/mindmotivate/multicloudclass/blob/main/AWS-LB-Tutorial.md#lets-begin))

 # So what does "Autoscaling" mean?